Versent/generic_saml_idp/README.md

-# wolfeidau_saml_idp
+# generic_saml_idp

-This is a simple rails project using devise and saml_idp to illustrate how to build a simple SAML Identity provider using rails.
+This is a rails project which uses devise and saml_idp to build a Security Assertion Markup Language (SAML) Identity provider (IdP).
+The initial aim is to use this service to authenticate, and provide authorisation information to the Amazon Webservices Console.

 * Deployment instructions